pkriens/pkriens.github.io/_posts/2018-08-02-the-service-window.md

 comments: true
 ---

-# Keep Passing the Open Windows

 In a recent thread on the [osgi-dev][8] list there was a question about the _service window_.
 In a dynamic environment like OSGi where services can be registered and unregistered anytime there are a number of race conditions.
-The key question was what to do when you do a calculation that takes a long time in a background thread but the service diseapred while you were at it.
+The key question was what to do when you do a calculation that takes a long time in a background thread but the service disapeared while you were at it.
 This is an extreme case where you want to call a service that in the mean has disappeared.

 This article analyzes that problem in detail and shows a number of solution.
 This probably should be part of the classic [v2Archive OSGi enRoute App note][5] but it has been archived by the OSGi to [v2Archive OSGi enRoute web site][3].
 This App note handles a lot of similar cases.
 There is an accompanying workspace [v2Archive OSGi enRoute osgi.enroute.examples.concurrency][7] workspace.